sylodev/community-actions/Misc/Can eh dian-Giveaway/README.md

 ## Usage
 [p] = Prefix

-note: the | are important and are required for the last 2 examples to work
+note: the | are important and are required for the last 2 to work
 * [p]giveaway [message]
 * [p]giveaway [prize] | [message]
 * [p]giveaway [prize] | [message] | [sponsor]